-Rather than write a thesis, Social Inquiry majors may also take a graduate course in one of the social science disciplines (Sociology, Anthropology, Politics, History, Economics, Psychology).
-To serve as a capstone, the course must require a final research paper of 20-30 pages.
+Rather than write a thesis, students focusing on Social Inquiry may also take a graduate course in one of the social science disciplines (Sociology, Anthropology, Politics, History, Economics, Psychology).
+To serve as a capstone, the course should require a final research paper of 20-30 pages.
 The course may be taken in the first or second semester of the senior year.

-Students wishing to choose this option must obtain permission to enroll in the course from the Social Inquiry Director of Undergraduate Studies (Ellen Freeberg).
+Students wishing to choose this option must obtain permission to enroll in the course from the chair of Liberal Arts (Albert Mobilio).
 The student should discuss his or her desired course with the chair during the registration period prior to the semester in which the course is to be taken.
 Upon receiving approval from the chair, the student will have permission entered to register for the course through Academic Advising.